Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Query Complexity of MMS+PROP1

-We then perform Lines~\ref{alg:prop1_mms_part2begin}-\ref{alg:prop1_mms_part2end} to construct a bipartite graph $G$ between all remaining agents in $Q$ and all bundles in the above EF1 allocation $\mathcal{C}$, similar to the \BipartiteConstruction function in Algorithm~\ref{alg:prop1_general}.
-Here, an edge between an agent $i$ and a bundle $C_j$ is constructed only if allocating $C_j$ to agent $i$ can meet agent $i$'s requirement for both PROP1 and $\frac{1}{2}$-MMS.
-We first execute the \texttt{PROP1-PROP-Subroutine} in Algorithm~\ref{alg:oracle} to identify the bundles that satisfy PROP1 to agent $i$.
-However, different from that used in Algorithm~\ref{alg:prop1_general}, we also need to ensure $\frac{1}{2}$-MMS here.
+We then perform Lines~\ref{alg:prop1_mms_part2begin}-\ref{alg:prop1_mms_part2end} to construct a bipartite graph $G$ between all remaining agents in $Q$ and all bundles in the above EF1 allocation $\mathcal{C}$, similar to the bipartite construction in Algorithm~\ref{alg:prop1_general}.
+Here, an edge between an agent $i$ and a bundle $C_j$ is constructed only if allocating $C_j$ to agent $i$ can meet agent $i$'s requirement for both PROP1 and $1/2$-MMS.
+We first execute the \PropOracle to identify the bundles that satisfy PROP1 to agent $i$.
+However, different from that used in Algorithm~\ref{alg:prop1_general}, we also need to ensure $1/2$-MMS here.
 Thus, we consider the allocation in two subcases.
-Lines~\ref{alg:prop1_mms_part2case1begin}-\ref{alg:prop1_mms_part2case1end} perform the first case where agent $i$ can receive only one item in $\{I_1,\ldots,I_{|Q|-1}\}$ to reach both PROP1 and $\frac{1}{2}$-MMS.
-Under this case, we can again allocate the most valuable item to agent $i$ and restart the main procedure with only the bundles of the first type allocated.
-Otherwise, we can claim that agent $i$ can meet the requirement for PROP1 and $\frac{1}{2}$-MMS after receiving $C_j$, corresponding to Line~\ref{alg:prop1_mms_part2end} of Algorithm~\ref{alg:prop1_mms_general}.
+Lines~\ref{alg:prop1_mms_part2case1begin}-\ref{alg:prop1_mms_part2case1end} perform the first case where agent $i$ can receive only one item in $\{I_1,\ldots,I_{|Q|-1}\}$ to reach both PROP1 and $1/2$-MMS.
+Under this case, we can again allocate the most valuable item to agent $i$ and restart the main procedure with only large bundles allocated.
+Otherwise, we can claim that agent $i$ can meet the requirement for PROP1 and $1/2$-MMS after receiving $C_j$, corresponding to Line~\ref{alg:prop1_mms_part2end} of Algorithm~\ref{alg:prop1_mms_general}.

-Lines~\ref{alg:prop1_mms_part3begin}-\ref{alg:prop1_mms_part3end} perform a similar reduction procedure as used in Algorithm~\ref{alg:prop1_general}, where we find a maximal subset that violates Hall's marriage theorem.
-We then find a perfect matching of the remaining agents to some bundles and reduce the original instance to a smaller instance after removing these agents and their matched bundles.
+Lines~\ref{alg:prop1_mms_part3begin}-\ref{alg:prop1_mms_part3end} perform a similar reduction procedure as in Algorithm~\ref{alg:prop1_general}, where we find a maximal subset violating Hall's marriage theorem.
+We then find a perfect matching of the remaining agents to some bundles and reduce the original instance to a smaller one after removing these agents and their matched bundles.